 HTML in email signatures doesn’t behave in the same as it does on web pages for a number of reasons:

 - There are more varieties of email clients than web browsers and the differences between the ways they interpret HTML are more extreme.
-Also, in this age of tablets and smartphones, you can’t know what device your email is being read on.
+Also, in this age of mobiles, you can’t know what device your email is being read on.